techidaily/site-win-answers/source/_posts/ultimate-2024-solution-how-to-quickly-resolve-your-battlefield-5-launch-problems.md

 3) Go to the**BETAS tab** .
 Under**Select the beta you would like to opt into** , select a beta version if there’re any available.

 ![](https://images.drivereasy.com/wp-content/uploads/2021/07/2021-07-23_15-19-31.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/epKTCSREjhI?si=Ez_hObK1FZrmEE7f" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

  Hopefully, this article has solved your problem!
 Please feel free to leave a comment if you have any questions or suggestions.